 Marasmiellus pluvius - ~1cm, pale orange-brown cap, red-brown stem bottom, found on conifer debris.

-Heimiomyces (Xeromphalina) fulvipes - resembling omphalinoid mushrooms, not Marasmius.
+Heimiomyces (Xeromphalina) fulvipes - Most X. species are omphalinoid in stature, not Marasmius.
 It is bitter with a dark wiry stem.
 Found on duff and debris.
-Other Xeromphalinas have decurrent gills and depressed caps.

-Marasmiellus - These tiny white mushrooms are recognized by only having a few gills, growing on wood or debris and having tough, darkening stems.
+White caps - These tiny white mushrooms are recognized by only having a few gills, growing on wood or debris and having tough, darkening stems.
 Not hygrophanous.
-You might notice they are not all quite sorted out yet, as some Marasmiellus look like Marasmius and vice versa, and their true generic placements are not yet known.
-Some of these species on this page will likely be moved in the future to different genera.
+Some of these species, especially those currently called "Marasmiellus" on this page will likely be moved in the future to different genera.
 Unlike Marasmius, microscopically Marasmiellus has "normal" cap cells.

 |Hemimycenas and some Mycenas are very similar, found on the ground or woody debris, but with pure white, fragile stems.|